Fighting a Long Term Disability Claim Denial

 What Other Steps Should You Take

 You should request a copy of your claim file as soon as you receive your denial letter.
 The request for your claim file should be in writing and the insurance company must provide you a free copy under federal law.
 Make sure to mail your request by certified mail with a return receipt requested so you can prove your letter was received.
 Also, obtain a copy of your insurance plan through human resources or request it along with your request for a copy of your file claim.
 Read through your plan carefully for the definition of disability because you must meet your plan’s definition to qualify for benefits.

 Hire a Long Term Disability Lawyer Today

 This is just a brief overview of the first steps in appealing your long term disability claim.
 Knowing your rights when you have been denied a long term disability claim is imperative.
 To fully ensure your appeal is complete and accurate, you should contact a Glen Burnie, Maryland long term disability attorney.
 Hiring a qualified attorney to gather all the necessary material and meet the requested deadlines is in your best interest.
 The appeal process is complicated and one of the last steps to obtain long term disability coverage.
-The Law Offices of Steinhardt, Siskind and Associates, LLC represents long term disability clients in Anne Arundel County, Howard County and throughout the Baltimore area.
+The Law Offices of Steinhardt, Siskind and Lieberman, LLC represents long term disability clients in Anne Arundel County, Howard County and throughout the Baltimore area.
 We have over 20 years of skill and knowledge handling disability insurance cases.
 The counsel of an attorney when dealing with a denial can be very helpful and integral in getting your benefits.
 Please call for a free initial consultation.
 If we accept your case there are no attorney fees or legal expenses unless we obtain a recovery for you.